Rana-Banerjee/OSMI_EDA/README.md

 # OSMI_EDA
 Exploratory analysis of the OSMI Mental Health in Tech Survey from 2014 to 2019

-This is a repositor to do exploratory analysis of the OSMI Mental Health Survey results collated for 2014, 2016, 2017 and 2018 and published in kaggle.
+This repository is created to do exploratory analysis on the OSMI Mental Health Survey results collated for 2014, 2016, 2017 and 2018 and published in kaggle.

 File dscriptions:
 OSMI_EDA.ipynb: The step by step exploration is captured in this jypyter notebook